Prag8855/aab/content/guides/best-bank-germany.md

 These banks offer a **free bank account** with no monthly fees:

+- **[C24](/out/c24)**{% include '_blocks/recommended.html' %}
+    The best free bank account in my opinion.
+It's the only free account that includes a Girocard.
+They only speak German.
 - **[N26](/out/n26)**{% include '_blocks/recommended.html' %}
-    The best free bank account in my opinion.
+    The best free bank account if you don't speak German.
 It covers all your basic banking needs.
 - **[bunq](/out/bunq)**
     The free account is very limited: no free ATM withdrawals, no payment card, and no German [[IBAN]].
 The paid accounts make more sense.
 - **[Revolut](/out/revolut)**